centreon/centreon-documentation/versioned_docs/version-20.04/releases/centreon-commercial-extensions.md

 `February 24, 2022`

-This released is the last one from 20.04.
+This is the last 20.04 released.

 #### Enhancements